-(vii) transparency in relation to corporate governance, information disclosed to the market and relations with investors and other stakeholders;
+- (vii) transparency in relation to corporate governance, information disclosed to the market and relations with investors and other stakeholders: - d) Issue opinions upon request of the Board of Directors or at its own initiative in relation to any corporate governance matters, in particular with regard to incompatibilities and the independence of the members of the Board of Directors: - e) Prepare the questionnaire evaluating the independence of the members of the Board of Directors: - f) Prepare the annual corporate governance report in collaboration with the Company Secretary and other relevant departments of REN: - g) Prepare an annual report reviewing the corporate governance model adopted by the Company and proposing, if applicable, any improvements to the practices being implemented: - h) Review the REN Group Code of Conduct; - i) The overall corporate governance organization of the Company and its subsidiaries: - i) Follow inspections conducted by the Executive Committee for Follow-up a) In relation to appointments, to i) Support the Board of Directors in identifying and selecting potential candidates for the Board of Directors and present the Board of Directors with a list of individuals recommended for appointment.
+This presentation will be made according to a set of criteria and requirements regarding the profile of the new members appropriate to the role to be performed.
+In addition to individual attributes (such as competence, independence, integrity, availability and experience), diversity requirements that may contribute to the improvement the performance of the Board of Directors and to the balance of its composition will be considered, and particular attention will be paid to gender;

-- d) Issue opinions upon request of the Board of Directors or at its own initiative in relation to any corporate governance matters, in particular with regard to incompatibilities and the independence of the members of the Board of Directors: - e) Prepare the questionnaire evaluating the independence of the members of the Board of Directors; - f) Prepare the annual corporate governance report in collaboration with the Company Secretary and other relevant departments of REN; - g) Prepare an annual report reviewing the corporate governance model adopted by the Company and proposing, if applicable, any improvements to the practices being implemented; - h) Review the REN Group Code of Conduct; - i) The overall corporate governance organization of the Company and its subsidiaries; - j) Follow inspections conducted by the Executive Committee for Follow-up and Monitoring of the IPCG (Comissão Executiva de Acompanhamento e Monitorização do IPCG) in relation to corporate governance issues; and k) Perform any other duties or responsibilities in relation to corporate governance matters delegated to the Ethics and Corporate Governance Committee by the Board of Directors.
+- and Monitoring of the IPCG (Comissão Executiva de Acompanhamento e Monitorização do IPCG) in relation to corporate governance issues; and - k) Perform any other duties or responsibilities in relation to corporate governance matters delegated to the Ethics and Corporate Governance Committee by the Board of Directors.